-- Limited control – Since Cloudways registers and manages your server from the provider, you don’t get root access.
-If you buy directly with a cloud provider, you can install whatever you want on your virtual machine.
-So, with Cloudways, you are trading off control for ease-of-use.
+- Limited control – Since Cloudways deploys and manages your server from the provider, you don’t get root access.
+If you purchase a VPS directly from a cloud provider, you can install whatever you want on your virtual machine.
+So, with Cloudways, you are trading off control for ease of use.

 - Only PHP applications – If you want to run something like NodeJS or Python, it is difficult.
-The platform is basically meant for PHP applications.
+The platform is primarily meant for PHP applications only.